Read the latest News.

 “Just say Nix” tracks the development of 1407 S. Carrollton as a medical marijuana retailer under the aegis of NOLA Cannabis Co.
 The site represents neighbors and advocates who are opposed to the introduction of a facility owned by a virtually monopolistic entity, Good Day Farm, LLC, held by wealthy political donors—many of whom are not publicly identified—in the vicinity of schools and churches; and immediately adjacent to Nix Library.

-In the absence of a definition or use standard for cannabis sales in the Comprehensive Zoning Ordinance, no special permission was required from the City of New Orleans; and the zoning use was verified simply as a Retail Goods Establishment (CZO 26.6), which is permitted by right in HU–B1 zoning.
+In addition, in the absence of a definition or use standard for cannabis sales in the Comprehensive Zoning Ordinance, no special permission was required from the City of New Orleans; and the zoning use was verified simply as a Retail Goods Establishment (CZO 26.6), which is permitted by right in HU–B1 zoning.
 Local officials deny previous knowledge of the project; and there was no opportunity for public input ahead of the permitting process.
+Just say Nix, LLC, and other neighborhood groups maintain that a conditional use should have been required per CZO Art.
+12.2.B.1.

 The site contains:

-- resources on tax revenues; current law; photos; and public health regulations;
+- resources on cannabis tax revenues—frequently updated; current law; and public health regulations;

 - information on the zoning of 1407 S. Carrollton versus other NOLA Cannabis Co. locations;

-- record of unpaid taxes and zoning violations
+- a record of unpaid taxes and zoning violations (now abated)

 - a statement of community objections to the development at 1407 S. Carrollton;